-- 1. Be prepared for the first lambs 142 days after turning the rams in with the ewes, even though the average pregnancy period is 148 days. - 2.
+- 1. be prepared for the first lamb 142 days after turning the rams in with the ewes, even though the average pregnancy period is 148 days. - 2.
 Watch ewes closely.
 Extra effort will be repaid with more lambs at weaning time.
 Saving lambs involves a 24-hour surveillance.
 Additional help at this time is money well spent. - 3.
-Put ewe and lambs in lambing pen (jug) after lambing (not before). - 4.
-Grain feeding the ewes during the first three days after lambing is not necessary! - 5.
-Be available to provide assistance if ewe has troubles. - 6.
-Disinfect lamb's navel with iodine as soon after birth as possible. - 7.
-Be sure both teats are functioning and lambs nurse as soon as possible. - 8.
-Use additional heat sources (heat lamps, etc.) in cold weather. - 9.
-Brand ewe and lambs with identical number on same sides.
+Pet a ewe and lambs in lambing pen (jug) after lambing, not before. - 4.
+Grain feeding the ewe during the first three days after lambing is not necessary. - 5.
+Be available to provide assistance if ewes have trouble. - 6.
+Disinfect lamb's naval with iodine as soon after birth as possible. - 7.
+Be sure both teats are functional and lambs nurse as soon as possible. - 8.
+Use additional heat sources (heat lamps, ect) in cold weather. - 9.
+Brand ewes and lambs with identical numbers on same sides.
 Identify lambs with ear tags, tattoos or both. - 10.
-Turn ewe and lambs out of jug as soon as all are doing well (one to three days). - 11.
+Turn ewes and lambs out of jug as soon as all are doing well (one to three days). - 11.
 Bunch up ewes and lambs in small groups of four to eight ewes and then combine groups until they are a workable size unit. - 12.
 Castrate and dock lambs as soon as they are strong and have a good start (two days to two weeks of age).
 Use a tetanus toxoid if tetanus has been a problem on the farm (toxoids are not immediate protection.
-It takes at least 10 days for immunity to build). - 13.
-Vaccinate lambs for soremouth at one to two weeks of age if it has been a problem in the flock.

-14. Provide a place for orphaned lambs.
+It takes at least ten days for immunity to build). - 13.
+Vaccinate lambs for soremouth at one to two weeks of age if it has been a problem in the flock. - 14.
+Provide a place for orphaned lambs.
 Make decision on what lambs to orphan as soon after birth as possible for the best success.
 Few ewes can successfully nurse more than two lambs.